 The first thing to do if a company is using the BYOD concept is to separate business and personal use on mobile devices.
 IT security managers can restrict the location that employees can access corporate data and apps.
 This means that employees can only have access to the information while they are on the premises.
 This also helps to control what is being used in the container, as opposed to checking the entire mobile device.

-In order to secure data, you should secure company information indirectly through another application management, such as Mobile Application Management.
+To secure data, you should obtain company information indirectly through application management, such as Mobile Application Management.
 This allows IT to provide a catalog of corporate developed apps and productivity apps that can be used by employees to help them perform their tasks.

 Many times, when checking emails from a mobile device, data is stored locally without much data protection.
 Make sure that mobile devices are encrypted to create the most protection.
 Auto-configuring these devices will help enable full encryption and removable media encryption.
 You can also use over-the-air device configuration monitoring.
 This will make sure that there is continued compliance with data encryption policies.